 On 30th May 2018, the Planning Committee resolved to grant outline planning permission for this major development at Rouses Farm, Clacton - subject to the completion of a section 106 legal agreement and a series of planning conditions, including those recommended by Essex County Council in its capacity as the Highway Authority.
-This is one of the largest sites allocated in the new Local Plan upon which the Council relies for the purposes of its five-year housing supply calculations.
+On 21st August 2018, the Committee resolved to agree some amendments to the planning conditions controlling the phasing of highway works and off-site highway improvements following the revised recommendations of the Highway Authority.

-Following the Planning Committee's decision on 30th May, there has been very positive progress in preparing the s106 agreement.
-The developer has been working very constructively with the solicitors of Tendring District Council and Essex County Council and completion of the s106 agreement is imminent.
-This follows independent viability testing which has proven that the development is economically viable, albeit only with a small reduction in the amount of affordable housing to be delivered on site.
+Following the Planning Committee's original decision on 30th May, there has been positive progress in preparing the s106 agreement.
+The developer has been working very constructively with the solicitors of Tendring District Council and Essex County Council to complete the agreement and this follows independent viability testing which has proven that the development is economically viable, albeit only with a small reduction in the amount of affordable housing to be delivered on site.
+However at the time of writing the negotiations, mainly on points of legal wording and detail, are still ongoing and it is likely that the s106 agreement will not be completed within the six months originally granted.